Provable-Games/arcade-components/README.md

 ## Overview

+This repo contains dojo-compatible cairo components that can be used to build a permissionlessly expandable game world.
+The top-level component is the Creator Registration Component which everything else depends on.
+Once a creator has been registered in the world, other things can be added such as Item, Characters, Settings, Games, and custom Game Clients.

-This repo contains dojo components that enable the registering of clients and tracking of key metrics and creator portfolios.
-We are actively developing the ERC721 components which will be contributed to [Origami](https://github.com/dojoengine/origami) (an open-source dojo library).
+We are actively developing a DOJO-compatible ERC721 component which will be contributed to [Origami](https://github.com/dojoengine/origami) (an open-source dojo library).
+The significance of a DOJO-compatible ERC721 component is that it enables our Creator Registration Component to bring in the OZ ERC721 Component that is DOJO compatible.

 The client components are isolated for separate functions:

-- Creator Registration
+- Creator Registration (available)
-- Client Registration
+- Client Registration (available)
-- Play Tracking
-- Rating Tracking
+  - Provides client specific statistics such as games played and rating system
+- Item Registration (coming soon)
+- Character Registration (coming soon)
+- Setings Registration (coming soon)
+- Game Registration (coming soon)

 ## Functionality